Beaufort Medical Malpractice Lawyer

 Modern medical care employs a variety of tools and equipment for diagnosis, testing, imaging, surgery, recovery, and to assist and maintain the disabled.
 Medical equipment failure or malfunction could lead to injury or death.
 An investigation would focus on what the medical provider knew about the equipment’s condition, whether personnel were properly trained to use and maintain the equipment, and whether the equipment was defective from the start, in which case the manufacturer may be liable.

-Types of Compensation in a Beaufort Malpractice Claim
+Types of Compensation in a Medical Negligence Claim

 Economic damages may include the costs of: